Aqaba Jordan Travel Guide

 The Wadi Rum Visitor Center is usually open from 8:00 AM to 5:00 PM.
 Bedouin camps operate 24/7 once checked in, with flexible check-in times.
 Jeep tours run from morning until sunset, and hot air balloon rides start at sunrise.
 Small shops in Wadi Rum Village have irregular hours, opening based on tourist traffic.

-No Atms are in Wadi Rum Village or inside the protected area.
+No Atms are located in Wadi Rum Village or inside the protected area.
 The closest ATMs are in Aqaba.
 Banking hours in Aqaba are typically Sunday-Thursday, from 8:30 AM to 3:00 PM.
 Plan to withdraw sufficient cash before arriving in Wadi Rum.

 Wadi Rum camps generally operate year-round.
 Some smaller camps may close or reduce services in the slower season.